JvanKatwijk/swradio-8/README.md

 low-amplitude signal, making it easy to detect the start of a frame and synchronize in time.
 DRM on the other hand does not.
 It is therefore more resource intensive to detect the start of a frame.
+The fact that there are different DRM modes, with different profiles, does not make identification easier.

 Since there are differences - whatever small - in clocks between transmitter and receiver, it is inevitable to continuously apply some computing to find the correct start of a frame.